gustafnk/microservice-websites/index.md

 ### High rate of change on the client-side <a name="high-rate-of-change-on-the-client-side"></a>

-The number of technologies for building client-side web applications has formally exploded during the last ten years., which has led to a high rate of change in how we build these applications.
+The number of technologies for building client-side web applications has formally exploded during the last ten years, which has led to a high rate of change in how we build these applications.
 However, when the common idea of how we build good client-side web application changes, the view of our current code bases also change: we increasingly get the feeling that our code base is written in a legacy technology.
 This can lead to that trend-sensitive developers are leaving the organisation for more modern code bases, or that the pressure for rewriting the code increases.

 On the server-side there is much less change, in terms of frameworks and libraries.
 This is probably due to the fact that HTTP has been used as the delivery mechanism for server-side rendered web since the early days of the web.